AdamBoley/Project-Beergate/README.md

 19/8/22:
 When designing the user review form that allows users to submit their own beer reviews, and implementing the backend code to handle this, I noted that the form was not uploading images that had been attached in the image field.
 A Django blog walkthrough video on Youtube suggested using an ImageField, and then storing images directly in the repository.
 Whilst I considered that this might be an acceptable work-around, I concluded that it would not for extensibility reasons.
 Many users uploading many images would bloat that directory.
 I then found [Cloudinary's documentation on image uploading](https://cloudinary.com/documentation/django_image_and_video_upload).
 I determined that I already had most of the pieces in place, though their code snippets pre-suppose the use of function-based views.
-Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the AddReviewView view was sufficient to get this working.
+Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the AddReview view was sufficient to get this working.
 A database entry with name `image upload test` is testament to this - this entry's image was uploaded using the form, not via the admin backend, though I have disapproved it since the image is poorly-sized.

 19/8/22:
 After implementing the functionality to update and delete posts, I was researching ways to limit only the user of a post to edit or delete it.
 In doing so, I came across a potential vulnerability - a logged in user may duplicate their tab and then using that second tab, navigate to the user_review, update_review and delete_review pages.
 If they then log out using the first tab and refresh the second tab, that second tab remains on those pages, effectively giving a logged-out user continued access to functionality that only logged in users should have.
 Fortunately, I already had `{% if user.is_authenticated %}` control statements in these pages, so that if a user tries the above work-around, the content will not display.
 It is possible that a user might do this accidentally, so I added text and links to the login page if the user is not authenticated.
 This is also intended to tweak-off a malicious user.